sharanp98/data_excel/README.md

 # data_excel
-Plotting a graph of an excel file using matplotlib and pandas
+Plotting a graph by manipulating the data of an excel file using matplotlib and pandas